Claualvarez/ECCB2020/Searching.md

 _____

 ## Exercise 2: searching by  sequence similarity
-**Goal:** the aim of this exercise is to show you how to possible homologs in the PDB using sequence similarity.
+**Goal:** the aim of this exercise is to show you how to find possible homologs in the PDB using sequence similarity.

 **1. Download or copy the sequence of [Bacteriohemerythrin](https://www.uniprot.org/uniprot/Q60AX2.fasta) from _Methylococcus capsulatus_.**